-With regard to possible escape-routes, following Bovens and Rabinowicz (2001), we have seen that, for a large class of cases, the premise-based procedure of decision-making is superior to the conclusion-based procedure in terms of tracking the "truth" (where there is a truth to be tracked), especially when we are concerned with tracking the "truth" for the right reasons.
-Finally, we have compared the present results with existing results on the probability of Condorcet's paradox, suggesting that the doctrinal paradox is more likely to occur than Condorcet's paradox, and may thus be more of a threat.
+With regard to possible escape-routes, following Bovens and Rabinowicz (2001a, 2001b), we have seen that, for a large class of cases, the premise-based procedure of decision-making is superior to the conclusion-based procedure in terms of tracking the "truth" (where there is a truth to be tracked), especially when we are concerned with tracking the "truth" for the right reasons.
+This suggests a happy coincidence between epistemic and procedural perspectives on the two alternative decision procedures.
+While the arguments offered by Pettit (2001) and Chapman (2002) can be interpreted as procedural arguments in favour of the premise-based procedure, we have here seen that, in a large class of cases, the premise-based procedure will also be preferred on epistemic grounds.
+Finally, we have compared the present results with existing results on the probability of Condorcet's paradox.

-The present results should be viewed as initial results, not as the final word on the probability of collective inconsistencies under propositionwise majority voting.
-More sophisticated probability-theoretic models could be constructed, for instance allowing different probabilities corresponding to different individuals, and certain dependencies between the decisions of different individuals.
-But even the present initial results support one strong conclusion.
+The present results should be viewed as initial results, not as the final word, on the probability of collective inconsistencies under propositionwise majority voting.
+More sophisticated probability-theoretic models could be constructed, for instance allowing different probabilities corresponding to different individuals, and certain dependencies between the judgments of different individuals or between the same individual's judgments on different propositions (compare the discussion at the end of section 3).
+But even the present initial results support one conclusion.
 The occurrence of the doctrinal paradox is not implausible at all, and the paradox deserves attention.